zasshuwu/nogamioka/public/anh-resume.md

 > Cloud architecture, system architecture, AI and ML applications research group

 -   My current project is to evaluate MLaaS platforms and develop an assessment framework.
--   I assist in researching practical applications of machine learning and deep learning models with current focus on explainable AI (XAI).
+-   Assist in researching practical applications of machine learning and deep learning models with current focus on explainable AI (XAI).
--   I replicate experiments to verify claims arising during the research of a topic.
+-   Replicate experiments to verify claims arising during the research of a topic.
--   I gather information from research literatures and extract meaningful points to aid in the research progress of the group.
+-   Gather information from research literatures and extract meaningful points to aid in the research progress of the group.
 -   Previously, I contributed by running and reporting NLP models for classification on non-Latin datasets, more specifically XLNet and bert.
--   I also maintain and develop the group's website.
+-   Maintain and develop the group's website.

 ### Full-Stack Developer &mdash; Contract (1/2021 &mdash; now)